iterative/dvc.org/content/docs/command-reference/fetch.md

   `-aT` flag.

 - `--all-commits` - same as `-a` or `-T` above, but applies to _all_ Git commits as well as the workspace.
-Useful for downloading all the data used in the entire existing commit history of the project.
+This downloads tracked data for the entire commit history of the project.

 - `-h`, `--help` - prints the usage/help message, and exit.